immafirestarter-zz/cv/README.md

 ### J3M Technologies (May 2016 - July 2016)
 Intellectual Property and Licencing Consultant
 - Developed a strategy for licensing and marketing an AM radio transmitting device by J3M technologies.
 Was involved in advising on IP and creating a report investigating the potential future of the device.

+### Cordant Group (August 2017 - Present)
+Full-stack junior developer
+- Working with node, angular and postgres to create web apps for use in the recruitment sector.
+Tasked with developing a fully fledged notification engine for handling emails. texts and slack messages within the company.